George Frederick Marter: Early career

 After graduating from grammar school in Brantford Marter became a merchant and county councillor in Norfolk County, but later moved to operate a general store Bracebridge, Ontario.

 Politics

 Marter was elected for the riding of Muskoka from 1886 to 1894 and Toronto North from 1894 to 1902.

 In 1894, Marter became Conservative leader following William Ralph Meredith's acceptance of the position of Chief Justice of the Common Pleas.
 The Conservative Party he led was aligned with the Protestant Protective Association in the legislature, and was divided by religious conflict and narrow bigotry.
 Marter was essentially an interim leader.

 In 1896, he was replaced as leader by James P. Whitney.
 He was defeated when he ran as an Independent in the 1902 election.

 Later life

 Following his political career Marter became an insurance agent/manager of the London and Lancashire Insurance Company of Toronto and later co-founder of Marter Hall Company Limited with his son.
 Marter died in Toronto in 1907.

 Legacy

 Marter Township, Ontario is named for him.

+In "Election Day" (March 23, 2015), episode 17 of season 8 of the Canadian television period detective series Murdoch Mysteries, Marter and Dr. Beattie Nesbitt run alongside Margaret Haile for the Toronto North riding during the 1902 Ontario general election.
+Marter is played by Jeffrey Wetsch.